grib0ed0v/hse-cv-course-2017/4. Face Recognition/README.md

 ```

  #### Resizing
- Resizes image so that its biggest dimension is at most `size` while preserving aspect rate.
+ Resizes image so that its biggest dimension is `size` pixels while preserving aspect rate.
  ```json
 "resize": {
     "size": 120.0